Visiting Stari Most | The Beautiful Old Bridge in Mostar

 The closest international airport to Mostar is Mostar International airport (OMO).
 It’s located in Ortijes, which is about 4-5 miles (7.5 km) from the Old Bridge.
 The airport in Sarajevo (SJJ) is about 70 miles (114 km) away.

 To get to the town of Mostar from the airport, it’s easiest to take a taxi.
-Currently, Uber and Lyft are not in Bosnia, so a standard taxi will be required.
+Uber and Lyft are not available in Bosnia.
 Although taxi drivers are required by law to use the meter, they often do not.
-Make sure they turn in the meter before you get in the car.
-They only accept cash.
-Since the distance is short, the ride will be inexpensive.
+Make sure they turn in the meter before you get in the taxi.
+Cash payment is common in Bosnia, so make sure to have some.
+Some taxis will be able to send you a link for card or PayPal payment.

 To Mostar From Sarajevo

-The cheapest and fastest way to get to Mostar from Sarajevo is to take the train, which takes about 1 hour.
-The second best option is to take the bus, which is a little more expensive and takes about 2.5 hours.
+The cheapest and fastest way to get to Mostar from Sarajevo is to take the train, which takes about an hour.
+The second best option is to take the bus, which is a little more expensive, but it takes about 2.5 hours.

 To Mostar From Dubrovnik

 If you’re visiting from Croatia, Mostar is about 92 miles (148.5 km) northwest of Dubrovnik.
-The bus is the best form of transportation, taking about 4.5 hours.
+The bus is the best form of transportation between the two, taking about 4.5 hours.

 When Is the Best Time To Visit Mostar?